 At least some representatives of all political stripes would agree that our political polarization is in part the result of proliferating identity groups (whether based on ethnicity, sexuality, nationality, religion, or socio-economic class), each wanting recognition from the others.
-Clearly, many people in many groups have been wronged and grieved by others, and Christians should think carefully about how best to respond.
-To make matters worse, dominant cultures often respond by circling the wagons, asserting their own shared identity and articulating their own felt grievances.
-This is evidence that many people from both sides of the aisle actually define themselves by the group to which they belong.
-This kind of back-and-forth between competing identity groups has even threatened to divide many churches.
+Clearly, many people did wrong to others in many groups in the past.
+Christians should think carefully about how best to respond.
+To make matters worse, dominant cultures often respond by circling the wagons.
+They act by asserting their own shared identity and articulating their own felt grievances.
+This is evidence that many people from both sides actually define themselves by the group to which they belong.
+This kind of back-and-forth between competing identity groups in politics has even threatened to divide many churches.

-The gospel, then, relativizes identity politics, not by denying our group identities or our grievances against one another, but rather by putting them in divine perspective and calling us all to repent of how our own sins have grieved the Holy Spirit.
+The gospel, then, relativizes identity politics.
+This is not by denying our group identities or our grievances against one another.
+Rather it is by putting them in divine perspective and calling us all to repent.
 The gospel identifies every person of every group as either in Christ or not in Christ.
-If we are not in Christ, then we shape and even distort our identities by casting them in the mold of our own perceived uniqueness—and all the sins that come with it.
+If we are not in Christ, then we shape and even distort our identities.
+We misshape our identities by casting them in the mold of our own sinful perceived uniqueness.

 But if we are in Christ, then . . .